ollipa/chainmock/README.md

   or to replace real objects.
 - **Async support**: Chainmock supports mocking and spying _async_ functions and methods.
-Most of the time it also automatically recognizes when async mocking should be used so is not any harded than mocking sync code.
+Most of the time it also automatically recognizes when async mocking should be used so it is not any harder than mocking sync code.
 - **Fully type annotated**: The whole codebase is fully type annotated so Chainmock works well with editor auto completion and static analysis tools.
 - Works with **Python 3.8+ and PyPy3**.